plagache/DSLR/README.md

 - [x] split loss formula to prevent log(0), only compute the y truth side.
 - [x] split loss formula to prevent log(0), only compute the y truth side in SGD

-- [ ] Web UI for training, predict, accuracy, weight, loss, display
+- [ ] Web UI for selecting variables, training and display graph of accuracy, weight, loss
-    - [ ] features in another files / construct json {list of features{}, other data}
+    - [ ] refacto training / exctract data modification
-	- [ ] Get Variables.py / change format
+    - [ ] Gradio interface to selecte parameters / same as in variables.py
-	- [ ] Create HTML form with all features / training variables
+    - [ ] button train with parameters
-	- [ ] Post run save html form and run training
-	- [ ] Get images
+    - [ ] display losses images
 - [x] plot dataset_test with 5th color to determine classes
 - [x] use scikit Logistic Regression to compare result on dataset_test
 - [x] cross validation